thetizzo/git-cop/README.md

 ### Continuous Integration (CI)

-This gem automatically configures itself for known CI build servers.
+This gem automatically configures itself for known CI build servers (see below for details).
+If you have a build server that is not listed, please log an issue or provide an implementation with support.

 Calculation of commits is done by reviewing all commits made on the feature branch since branching from `master`.
-Below are the build servers which are supported and *tested*.
-If you have a build server that is not listed, please open a pull request with support.

 #### Circle CI